lolisaigao1234/akam-proxy/readme.md

 # akam-proxy

+Note: This project is completely a result of vibe coding.
+Any bugs or issues should be reported to Cursor/Claude Code/GPT-5 Codex.

 A Node.js proxy server that automatically selects the optimal CDN node for Bilibili's overseas CDN (`upos-hz-mirrorakam.akamaized.net`) by testing latency and choosing the lowest-delay server.

 This project is designed to optimize video streaming from Bilibili by intelligently routing traffic to the fastest available Akamai CDN server.